wahlstedt/codebook/README.md

 If the word is among your black words, you both lose the game.

-Otherwise, the selected word is incorrect and you report this to your partner, who isn't allowed to make any further selections since this turn is now over.
+Otherwise, the selected word is incorrect and your partner's turn ends immediately.

 ### Using the papers
-When a clue is given you note down the word and number given in the tracker table.
+When a clue is given you note the word and number given in the tracker.

 When a *correct* word is select you circle it **both** in the upper and lower lists.

-When an *incorrect* word is selected you cross it out in only one list; the upper one if you are the guesser and the lower ones if you are the clue giver.
+When an *incorrect* word is selected you cross it out in only one list; the upper one if you are the guesser, the lower ones if you are the clue giver.

 When a *black* word is selected you tear the paper up and start a new game.